Top 6 Dark Pokemon Cards: Neo Destiny Expansion

-- (1 energy) Mountain Smasher helps if you don't yet have the energy for the next attack.
-It lets you flip a coin for each Fighting energy on Tyranitar; every heads accumulates 20 damage and discards a card from the top of your opponent's deck (making a win by deck destruction very possible).
+- Mountain Smasher (1 energy) Flips a coin for each Fighting energy on Tyranitar; every heads accumulates 20 damage and discards a card from the top of your opponent's deck (making a win by deck destruction very possible).

-- (4 energy) Fling Away costs 4, but spreads its damage nicely.
+- Fling Away (4 energy) Costs 4, but spreads its damage nicely.
 If your opponent has no Benched Pokemon, you'll deal an impressive 50 to their Active.
-If they do, you only hit for 30, but also slam a Benched foe for 30, bringing a total of 60, which should quickly defeat many targets.
+If they do, you only hit for 30, but also slam a Benched foe for 30, bringing a total of 60!

-Give Dark Tyranitar a chance to utilize his HP, resistance, and cool attacks.
+Give Dark Tyranitar a try to utilize his HP, resistance, and varied attacks.